 3. Create an attractive offer

-Money has a lure of its own and if you are interested in recruiting flexible staffing for the company make sure that your offer looks attractive and tempting to the potential employees
+Money has a lure of its own and if you are interested in recruiting for the company make sure that your offer looks attractive and tempting to the potential employees

 4. Know where to find the best talent

 Streamline the hiring process so that employees can onboard quickly with minimal fuss.
-This way, a company can utilize and explore the hired skills of flexible staffing to their potential and gain maximum value.
+This way, a company can utilize and explore the hired skills to their potential and gain maximum value.